- Common airborne allergens include dust, pollen, cigarette smoke and pet dander (particles of shed skin and fur).

 If hay fever is not treated properly, it can:

 - make asthma harder to control and can lead to sinus infections

 - affect children’s concentration and school work

 - lead to bad breath or a husky voice

 Other substances that are irritating for some people, such as perfumes and cold air, can make allergy and asthma symptoms worse.

 People who have hay fever all year round are often allergic to dust mites, animal fur and/or mould spores.
 If they have allergy symptoms only during spring, it is usually caused by pollen.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 How are airborne allergies diagnosed?

-Sometimes the cause of allergy symptoms such as a pet is obvious.
-Other times, your child’s doctor may need to identify what’s causing the allergy.
+Sometimes, the cause of allergy symptoms is obvious, for example, if your child is allergic to a pet.
+Other times, your child’s doctor may need to help you identify what’s causing the allergy.